Movahedilab/Munro_et_al/README.md

 # Munro_et_al

-This repository contains the code used for analyzing the choroid plexus scRNAseq data in Munro et al. (2022)
+This repository contains the code used for analyzing the choroid plexus scRNAseq data, visualized in Figure 2 of Munro et al. (Macrophage compartmentalisation in the brain and cerebrospinal fluid system, Science Immunology, 2022)

 ### Code
 - I.RNA_preprocessing.Rmd - code for data QC, normalization, clustering and cell typing of the Cd45+ choroid plexus dataset